 "Initially, I was excited to have the chance to explore coral reefs in the region.
 It was an exciting period because there was so little published information available about Red Sea reefs, and we really felt like we were exploring uncharted areas," Berumen added.

-Outside of his busy workload as acting director of the RSRC, Berumen is also the principal investigator for the KAUST Reef Ecology Lab—a group dedicated to addressing numerous aspects of coral reef ecology.
+Outside of his busy workload as director of the RSRC, Berumen is also the principal investigator for the KAUST Reef Ecology Lab—a group dedicated to addressing numerous aspects of coral reef ecology.

 "We are interested in biodiversity, and why certain species occur in certain places.
 We can also ask exciting questions about why so many Red Sea species are not found anywhere else in the world.
 Why have they evolved here and how have they adapted specifically to the Red Sea conditions?"
 Berumen sees a connection between these questions and his other interests in the movements of animals.
 "These are questions about movement at an evolutionary scale."

-As acting director of the RSRC, Berumen hopes that the center continues to excel in many aspects of marine science.
+As director of the RSRC, Berumen hopes that the center continues to excel in many aspects of marine science.
 He sees particular promise in the fields of evolutionary biology and coral reef research.
 The latter plays an important role in helping the kingdom expand its vision of eco-tourism in the region.

 "Saudi Arabia is in the middle of a major transformation with huge plans to build its profile for tourism, with a particular emphasis on ecotourism.
 I think this is a natural direction for the Kingdom because there are large numbers of people around the world who would love to come to see the reefs of the Red Sea.
 With an increase in tourism, you must have a basis from which to manage the resource correctly.
 The RSRC is well-positioned to provide the scientific basis for these decisions."